mvolkmann/blog/src/smalltalk/41-morphic.md

 If you forget the morph to which a pinned menu belongs, click "show target halo" to open the halo of the morph.

+To change the value of an instance variable in the menu, such as `borderColor`, click it and use the provided editor to change its value.
+When changing a color, select a color palette and drag a color swatch onto the instance variable.

 (2) If the morph is embedded in another morph, this changes the owner to world, which unembeds it.